-THE SENSING TERMINALS (PINS) MUST BE CONNECTED to the output terminals, either at the power supply socket or at the load.
+THE SENSING TERMINALS MUST BE CONNECTED to the output terminals, either at the barrier strip on the power supply or at the load.
 Failure to have the sense terminals connected will affect the output voltage (usually causing it to be higher than the rating of the supply, and unadjustable), and may result in permanent damage to both the power supply and its load.
-If voltage drops in the output voltage leads (which degrade regulation) are not objectionable, local sensing can be used.
-However, if the best possible regulation at the load is required, then connect the sense terminals to the output leads as closely as possible to the load, as shown in the schematic.
+If voltage drops in the output voltage leads (which degrade regulation) are not objectionable, local sensing can be used; leave in place the jumpers provided with the power supply on the barrier strip (connecting the +SENS to the +OUT terminal and the -SENS to the -OUT terminal).
+However, if the best possible regulation at the load is required, then remove the jumpers and use two additional leads to connect the sense terminals to the output leads at the load, as shown in the schematic.
 This configuration permits the power supply to sense and compensate the voltage actually across the load.
 Note that remote sensing is capable of compensating only limited wiring drops.
 The voltage across the load, plus the voltage drops through the wiring, must be within the output voltage range of the supply for the voltage at the load to remain within the load regulation specification.

-If there is any possibility of voltage from another source (another power supply, a battery, transients, etc) being applied to the power supply's output terminals, protect the power supply by using a diode in series with the +V lead and another in series with the -V lead.
+If there is any possibility of voltage from another source (another power supply, a battery, transients, etc) being applied to the power supply's output terminals, protect the power supply by using a diode in series with one of the output leads.